 Guys, I am so excited!
 I’ll tell you why.
 My friend “put me on to game” a few weeks ago by telling me in conversation that she ordered a 25-pound box of peaches from The Peach Truck.
-I have never heard of this, but the fact that she had a huge box of peaches was enough for me to become curious.
-The Peach Truck does a yearly summer road trip to major cities to sell fresh and juicy peaches along with a slew of other products like jams, sauces, and even cookbooks!
-I could not believe that in my 37 years of living on this planet, I have never heard of this place.
+I had never heard of this, but the fact that she had a huge box of peaches was enough for me to become curious.
+The Peach Truck makes a yearly summer road trip to major cities to sell fresh and juicy peaches along with a slew of other products like jams, sauces, and even cookbooks!
+I could not believe that in my 37 years of living on this planet, I had never heard of this place.

 So, did I order an obscene box of peaches?
 Uhhhh, yeah!
-I absolutely LOOOOOOVE peaches.
+I LOOOOOOVE peaches.
 It is arguably my favorite fruit, next to dark cherries.

-When I told my husband about my peach box order, he immediately thought that I was a crazy person and asked me what I am going to do with my box of peaches?
+When I told my husband about my peach box order, he immediately thought that I was a crazy person and asked me what I was going to do with my box of peaches?
 After I tried to convince him that ordering a 25-pound box of peaches was completely sane, I did start to think about what I would do with all of those peaches, and the first thing I thought of was canning.
 The only thing I know to do with canning fruit is making preserves.
 That, I know how to do it.

 How to make Peach Preserves